PSVF Seed Grant applications are due on Friday, January 13, 2023 by 5:00 PM EST.

 - Prepare benchmarks for years one and two using the PSVF Benchmarking Handbook.

-- Three letters of recommendation: at least one recommendation must be from a faculty member; at least one recommendation must be from an employer; the third required letter may be from a source of your own choice.
+- Three letters of recommendation: at least one recommendation must be from a Harvard Law School faculty member; at least one recommendation must be from an employer; the third required letter may be from a source of your own choice.
 Each letter must include the applicant’s name, recommender’s name, recommender’s email, recommender’s phone, and recommender’s relationship to the applicant.
 In CARAT, these will be uploaded as Recommendations #1, #2, and #3 under the Recommendations tab.
 Letters must answer the following questions:

 - Why should we invest in this person?